Guilhemfuel/passetonbillet/README.md

 $ valet secure
 ```
 Open a browser at https://PTB.test or look at the file routes/web.php for the full list of URI routes

+## Coding Practices & Process

+### New features
+Working on a new feature?
+Here is how to proceed:
+* When working on a feature, we create a new branch.
+If the feature is related to a Trello card (most likely it will always be the case), you open the trello card in your browser, and find the id + name of the card.
+For instance if I open a card and find that the url is `https://trello.com/c/93WXWmyu/193-revert-a-ticket-sold` then I use `193-revert-a-ticket-sold` as a name for my branch.
+* I try to name commits correctly so it’s easy to follow, then I push my branch to github.
+* Finally I create a pull request to the master branch, and set someone as reviewer for it.
+If possible, and if needed, try to add a quick description of the work done, and the strategy adopted.
+Make sure to merge master on this branch before creating the pull request so that there is no conflicts when the time to merge comes.
+* Then if there is some feedback, or some changes are required, I do them, re-push to update the pull request and let the reviewer know it was updated.
+* Then hourray!
+Code is merged to master (either by reviewer, or by the creator of the branch if asked by reviewer) and branch previously created is closed.